michkles/GildedRose-Refactoring-Kata/README.md

+Gilded Rose Test

+Requirements:

+- add new feature that allows selling new category of items:
+  - conjured items(degrade 2x faster than normal items)

+Inventory:

+Item (each day both values are lowered)

+  - sell-in value (number of days item has to be sold)

+  - quality value:
+    max 50
+    if > sell_by_date(sell_in_value) degrades 2x faster
+    "Aged Brie" increases in quality the older it gets (+1) “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 This Kata was originally created by Terry Hughes (http://twitter.com/#!/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).

 I translated the original C# into a few other languages, (with a little help from my friends!), and slightly changed the starting position.
 This means I've actually done a small amount of refactoring already compared with the original form of the kata, and made it easier to get going with writing tests by giving you one failing unit test to start with.
 I also added test fixtures for Text-Based approval testing with TextTest (see [the TextTests](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests))